spyder-ide/spyder-docs/doc/plots.rst

 |

-The plots in the Plots pane depend on the Console you are working on.
-This means that when switching to another console, the plots from your previous one will disappear, showing you a blank pane.
+The figures shown in the Plots pane are those associated with the currently active :guilabel:`Console` tab; if you switch consoles, the list of plots displayed (or none at all, if a new console) will change accordingly.

 .. image:: images/plots/plots-switch.gif
    :align: center